 Scorpions use different ways to get a meal, which may be an insect, spider, or even a small mouse or lizard.
-Many species wait by their burrow with pedipalps open and stinger raised until their unsuspecting prey wanders by.
-Others forage for their prey, and some species may even dig pitfall traps in the sand for prey.
+Many wait by their burrow with pedipalps open and stinger raised until their unsuspecting prey wanders by.
+Others forage for their prey, and some even dig pitfall traps in the sand for prey.
 Scorpions have such sensitive hairs on their pedipalps that they can even locate and snap up an insect in flight.
 Once the prey is within reach, it is grabbed with the pincers and crushed.
 Most scorpions use their venomous sting only if needed, as it takes a lot of body energy to produce more venom.
 Younger and smaller scorpions may use their stinger more often than older and larger ones.

 Scorpions have a very tiny mouth and can only suck up liquid, so prey that is caught is mashed up and bathed in enzymes that dissolve the prey's insides, a process that may take up to an hour.
-Scorpions don't eat every day like we do, and some species in drier habitats have been known to go without food for up to 12 months, as long as they have water.
+Scorpions don't eat every day like we do, and in drier habitats, they have been known to go without food for up to 12 months, as long as they have water.
 Usually, scorpions find a meal at least every two to three weeks and play an important role in their ecosystem by keeping insect populations low.

 Scorpions may have as many as 45 different toxins in their venom.
 Some toxins are more useful on insects, some on crustaceans, and some on vertebrates.
 Scorpions use their venom to subdue their prey and for protection.
 Their predators include centipedes, shrews, owls, bats, hornbills, and coyotes.
-Some animals, like meerkats and mongooses, are immune or resistant to their venom.
+Some predators, like meerkats and mongooses, are immune or resistant to their venom.

 A scorpion's first sting is made up of different toxins than later stings.
 The first is usually strong enough to stun a vertebrate prey or predator; later stings are usually milder or used on invertebrates.
-All scorpions have venom, but of the 1,500 or so species, only about 25 are considered life threatening to humans, and only 2 of those are found in the U.S. The sting of most species is enough to kill an insect or spider but is merely painful to humans, like a bee sting.
+All scorpions have venom, but of the 1,500 or so species, only about 25 are considered life threatening to humans, and only 2 of those are found in the US.
+The sting of most scorpions is enough to kill an insect or spider but is merely painful to humans, like a bee sting.
 Few stings are fatal, but allergic reactions can happen.
 A physician should treat scorpion stings to ensure the patient recovers safely.

 A male may leave his home territory to seek out a female by searching for her scent.
 Mating rituals vary from species to species, but in general, if the female is interested, the male begins a courtship dance: he grasps the female's pedipalps and turns her in circles, moving her back and forth.
 The two raise their metasomas over their back, sometimes touching them together, sometimes gently bumping each other without stinging in a behavior called clubbing.
 This dance may last from a few minutes to hours.
 The male feels the ground with his pectines for a flat surface to deposit his packet of sperm, called a spermatophore.
 He then brings the female over to the packet, which she pushes into her genital opening.
 The male will then usually leave, because the overly aggressive female might decide he'd be a tasty snack!